stuartleach/portfolio-new/README.md

 1. If you haven't already, follow the `Starting a project with this template` section above.
 Clone down your newly created repo.
 Depending on the desired license for your project, remove or replace `LICENSE.md` and all references in the project to the MIT License (package.json entries for `"license": "MIT"`) as needed.

-2. As desired for your project, find and replace all strings/names in code that have the prefix `fullstack-ts` or `fullstack_ts` (many of these are in `render.yaml`).
+2. As desired for your project, find and replace all strings/names in code that have the prefix `portfolio-new` or `fullstack_ts` (many of these are in `render.yaml`).

 3. **_(Optional):_** Install recommended VSCode extensions from `.vscode/extensions.json`.
 VSCode will usually prompt you to do this when first opening the project.